 e-Commerce is driving investments in Industrial & Logistics properties.

-Over 40% of U.S. consumers receive at least one Amazon package per week.4 That’s a lot of commerce and it drives a lot of industrial and logistics (I&L) real estate investment.
+Online sales are driving a lot of industrial and logistics (I&L) real estate investment.
 Indeed, I&L properties were among the most preferred by U.S. investors.
-Prologis Research suggests that a combination of e-commerce demand and higher inventory carry may increase logistics demand by 400 million square feet over the next few years.
-Volume and pricing for industrial increased 10% year over year in third quarter 2021.
+Prologis Research suggests that a combination of e-commerce demand and higher inventory carry may increase logistics demand by 400 million square feet over the next few years.11 Volume and pricing for industrial increased 10% year over year in third quarter 2021.12

 Multifamily is an attractive option.

 Where there once was concern that multifamily could be hurt by mass evictions, now there is an expectation of expansion and profit in the sector.
 Nationally, rent growth is up just over eight percent (8.3%).
-Southeastern figures are much higher with Tampa, Atlanta, Jacksonville and West Palm Beach posting year over year increases of more than 10%.5 Year-over-year growth in the sector was a whopping 12%.
+Southeastern figures are much higher with Tampa, Atlanta, Jacksonville and West Palm Beach posting year over year increases of more than 10%.13 Growth in the sector was a whooping 12% year over year.14

 There’s hope for hotels.

 Vacation rentals are profitable, but business rental could prove challenging.
-Deloitte suggests corporate travel will likely increase in the second half of 2021, but not enough to return it to pre-pandemic levels.
+Deloitte suggests corporate travel will likely increase in the second half of 2021, but not enough to return it to pre-pandemic levels.16

 Retail will continue to falter.

-Positive news for retail is that the U.S. Commerce Department reported retail sales rose by a seasonally-adjusted 0.6% in June versus the month before, surprising Wall Street analysts.7 With schools opening across the country, back-to-school spending should fuel more retail growth.
-A recent Deloitte survey on back-to-school spending estimates spending per child to rise from $529 per household to $612, a gain of 15%.
+Positive news for retail is that the U.S. Commerce Department reported retail sales rose by a seasonally-adjusted 0.6% in June versus the month before, surprising Wall Street analysts.18 With schools opening across the country, back-to-school spending should fuel more retail growth.

-Investors are still wary of the retail sector in general, accounting for less than 10% or overall CRE investment in second quarter 2021.
+Investors are still wary of the retail sector in general.

 Optimism outweighs uncertainty.